InsViE-1M: Effective Instruction-based Video Editing with Elaborate Dataset Construction: Conclusion

 {

 }

 \maketitlesupplementary

-In this supplementary file, we provide additional details of the construction pipeline of our InsViE-1M dataset in~\cref{sec:supp_insvie1m}, additional settings of model training and testing in~\cref{sec:supp_trianing_testing}, and more visual comparisons in~\cref{sec:supp_visual_results}.
+In this supplementary file, we provide additional details of the construction pipeline of our InsViE-1M dataset in~\cref{sec:supp_insvie1m}, additional settings of model training and testing in~\cref{sec:supp_trianing_testing}, more visual comparisons in~\cref{sec:supp_visual_results}, and more ablation studies in~\cref{sec:supp_ablation_study}.
 In addition, we provide a demo video that includes more visual comparisons.
 Please view the video using software that can open MOV files.